Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 By comparing the average pixel values in adjacent rectangular regions of an image, Haar-like features can be extracted from the Haar wavelet.
-The difference between the sum of pixel intensities in a rectangular region with a light colour and the sum of pixel intensities in a rectangle region with a dark colour is the precise definition of Haar-like features.
-(Arunachalam, 2014)
+The difference between the sum of pixel intensities in a rectangular region with a light color and the sum of pixel intensities in a rectangle region with a dark color is the precise definition of Haar-like features (Arunachalam, 2014).

 These rectangular areas can be positioned anywhere in the image and come in a variety of sizes and shapes.
 It is feasible to gather details about